 Where can you live?

 Properties vary in size, location, monthly costs, and type – from the standard to the very quirky.
 Some people live in unused police stations, schools, pubs, warehouses and former office buildings.
 In contrast, others will occupy large private houses, where the owners might have emigrated abroad for a long period of time.

 All properties are equipped with bathrooms and cooking spaces, while the majority will also have WIFI, washing machines, fridges and basic furnishings in the common areas.

 What are the benefits?

 Property guardianship is beneficial to occupants for several reasons, including much lower living costs, larger spaces, the opportunity to live somewhere unique, and a chance to share a community with other, like-minded residents.
 Due to their short-term nature is likely to suit people who live flexible, somewhat unconventional lifestyles.

 There are also benefits for the property owners, who will save a lot of money in the long-term.
 Normally, local authorities or people who own large commercial properties have to fork out huge sums of money each year to cover the costs of security guarding, CCTV or other physical measures required to protect a property from squatting, vandalism and dilapidation costs.

-With the latest UK figures suggesting that there are over 200,000 homes which have been left empty for more than six months, property guardianship allows for better use of such buildings and is advantageous for both occupiers and proprietors.
+With the latest UK figures suggesting that there are over 200,000 homes that have been left empty for more than six months, property guardianship allows for better use of such buildings and is advantageous for both occupiers and proprietors.